rachelbaker/Font-Awesome-WordPress-Plugin/README.md

 ![image](http://f.cl.ly/items/3Y0C0i270N281b0v2Q3y/banner-772x250.png)

 Enables easy use of the Font Awesome icon font set from within WordPress.
-Icons can be inserted using either HTML or a shortcode.
+Icons can be inserted using either HTML, shortcode, or a built-in TinyMCE plugin.

 Font Awesome is a pictographic font set of 361 icons.
 The icons are infinitely scalable and screen reader compatible.

-A full list of the 361 Font Awesome icons is available: [FontAwesomeIconsCheatsheet.pdf](http://cl.ly/172g053k2T2t)
+A full list of the 361 Font Awesome icons is available: [FontAwesomeIconsCheatsheet.pdf](http://f.cl.ly/items/2e1b3q3g081M173m070I/FontAwesomeIconsCheatsheet.pdf)

 ##Usage Instructions

-To use any of the Font Awesome icons on your WordPress site you have two options:
+To use any of the Font Awesome icons on your WordPress site you have three options:

-__HTML Option__
+__HTML__

 All code examples on the Font Awesome site apply: [http://fontawesome.io/examples/](http://fontawesome.io/examples/)